calamity10110/glob-lang/GUL_REBRAND_SUMMARY.md

 ## Git Commit Summary

 ```
-[GLOB Rebrand] Renamed Universal Language to GLOB
+[GUL Rebrand] Renamed Universal Language to GUL

-- Renamed project from 'universal-lang' to 'glob-lang'
+- Renamed project from 'universal-lang' to 'gul'
-- Updated all documentation with GLOB branding
+- Updated all documentation with GUL branding
 - Created comprehensive beginner-friendly SYNTAX.md
 - Created detailed STRUCTURE.md explaining the block system
-- Updated README.md with GLOB introduction and features
+- Updated README.md with GUL introduction and features
 - Updated Cargo.toml with new package name and metadata
 - Changed binary name from 'ulc' to 'glob'

-GLOB = Global Language for Optimized Building
+GUL = Glob Universal Language

 Documentation improvements:
 - Added complete syntax guide with examples for beginners